6G Localization and Sensing in the Near Field: Features, Opportunities, and Challenges: Opportunities for Localization and Sensing

 \section{Opportunities for Localization and Sensing}

-\ac{nf} operation introduces several distinct features that are not present in \ac{ff} operation, as discussed in the previous section.
-These features also bring opportunities and challenges for \ac{las}.
-In this section, we start the discussion on how \ac{las} see NF features differently from communication.
-Then, we will focus on the three primary 6G technologies—\ac{elaa}, \ac{ris}, and \ac{dmimo}—and discuss several \ac{nf} enables and/or assists \ac{las} in various scenarios, {in terms of reduced resources (e.g., using a smaller bandwidth or less number of BSs), increased \ac{dof} (e.g., by exploiting location-dependent phase changes)}, increased coverage region, and the support of more applications, as summarized in Table.~\ref{tab:summary_of_enabling_scenarios}.
+\ac{nf} operation introduces several distinct features that are not present in \ac{ff} operation {to boost communications}, as discussed in the previous section.
+These features also bring opportunities for \ac{las}, which will be detailed in this section {with NF-enabling scenarios summarized in Table~\ref{tab:summary_of_enabling_scenarios}.}